 Samarpanaram, the first community of Oblates of St. Francis de Sales is established in Bangalore, Karnataka.
-Samarpanaram means: “Garden of offering – Oblate garden”.
-It was inagurated and blessed on 24th January 1994, in the presence of Fr.
+Samarpanaram means: "Garden of offering - Oblate garden".
+It was inaugurated and blessed on 24th January 1994, in the presence of Fr.
 James F Cryan, represented Fr Roger balduschelly, Fr.
 Joseph Koeltringer.
-For many years it was our novitiate and scholaticate.
+For many years it was our novitiate and scholasticate.

 In May, Mathew and Stephen begin their year of novitiate under the guidance of Fr.
 Vincent Smith in Samarpanaram, the scholastics continues their studies in Suvidya College and five candidates joins the community - Vincent, Mahima, Paul, Michael and Lawarance.

 In the meantime Fr.
-Dinauer decides to go back to his prvince and in his place Fr.
+Dinauer decides to go back to his province and in his place Fr.
 Joseph Koeltringer (Peppi) joins Indian Mission as superior of Samarpanaram Community on visiting visa.

 Salespuram, the second community of Oblates of St. Francis de Sales is established in Vallithode, Kannur, Kerala.
 It is the initial formation house.
 Salespuram means: "City of DeSales".